CircleOfNice/CoreWorker/README.md

 ```

 # Usage
-It starts a process and waits until a log (of stdout/stderr) contains "filter condition"
+If you just want to wait until your process is ready, which gets determined by your filter condition, create a process with your desired command and a filter.
+Afterwards you can await the ready-state with a specified timeout.
 ```js
 import { process } from "core-worker";

 const result = await process("your command", "filter condition").ready(1000);
 ```
-It starts a process and wait until it is finished
+You also have the possibility to wait until your process is finished by creating a new process.
+This time you don't need to set a filter, unless you want to wait until the process is ready additionally.
+Afterwards you can await the finished-state with or without a specified timeout.
 ```js
 import { process } from "core-worker";

 const result = await process("your command").death();
 ```
-Start a process and use it as a stream
+If you want to compose a chain of streams with your created process in it, then you can use ```instance.stream``` to write data into ```instance.stdin``` and read data out of ```instance.stdout```.
 ```js
 import { process } from "core-worker";